JeremyLikness/jeremylikness-blog/content/blog/2019-01-03_from-angular-to-blazor-the-health-app/index.md

 }
 {{</highlight>}}

 The model is shared by all components and represents the overall state of the application.
-Therefore, I register it as a singleton in Blazor’s `Startup` class.
+Therefore, I register it as a singleton in Blazor’s `Program` class.
 I implemented an interface to facilitate the creation of mock classes for testing if necessary.

 {{<highlight CSharp>}}
-public void ConfigureServices(IServiceCollection services) {
-    services.AddSingleton<IModel, MainModel>();
+builder.Services.AddSingleton<IModel, MainModel>();
-}
 {{</highlight>}}

 Blazor uses Razor templates to define reusable components, and the model can be injected simply by providing the requested interface and the name the instance will be referenced as.
 This line can be read as: